 There may be opportunities for self-healing and happiness ahead of you, whether it be with a new love or with your partner.

 If you do decide to dive into a rune reading by yourself, you must be prepared.
-Rune reading and divination take practice, so have fun with it in the beginning.
-Just be aware, that runes are a powerful psychic tool and require respect and a careful spirit.
+Rune reading and divination take practice, so have fun with them in the beginning.
+Just be aware that runes are a powerful psychic tool and require respect and a careful spirit.

 Many people store their runes in a pouch, which can be bought online or in any reputable spiritual store.
 It is important to store all of your runes together so they cannot be lost.

-When you want to read the rules you have to put them on a rune cloth – a piece of white fabric that is made specifically for reading purposes.
+When you want to read the runes you have to put them on a rune cloth – a piece of white fabric that is made specifically for reading purposes.
 It is important to be in a quiet place and have a peaceful mind.
-Do not approach runes in a bad or irritated mood as it may cause issues with your readings.
+Do not approach runes in a bad or irritated mood, as it may cause issues with your readings.

 There are several methods that you can use to read runes.
 You can start by pulling just one rune and work with it.
 However, the most popular spreads are with 3 and 5 runes.

 Another useful tool when reading runes is a rune journal that you can use to write down your spreads in order to analyze them later.

 This spread is an ideal one for beginners.
 You randomly take 3 runes from your pouch and put them in front of you the way they were pulled.